 - Person in Canada whose application for Permanent Resident status is being processed in Canada and has been informed by a letter from Immigration, Refugees and Citizenship Canada (IRCC) of the initial approval of their application

 - Temporary Worker or Student who has obtained initial approval for a concurrent Application for Permanent Residence

 What documents are required?

-At the time of assessment, you must bring an original immigration document.
+At the time of assessment, you must bring your most recent immigration document in its original form.
 Please check the table below for more details.